Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: Introduction

 \section{Introduction}

-During the last decade, a new generation of Imaging Atmospheric Cherenkov Telescopes (IACTs) has discovered an increasing number of Galactic sources emitting VHE (very high energy, $E >100\,\mathrm{GeV}$) $\gamma$-rays.
-Among these, pulsar wind nebulae (PWNe) form the most abundant class.
+Due to a new generation of Imaging Atmospheric Cherenkov Telescopes (IACTs), the number of detected Galactic sources emitting VHE (very high-energy, $E >100\,\mathrm{GeV}$) $\gamma$-rays has increased significantly during the last decade.
+Pulsar wind nebulae (PWNe) form the most abundant class among these sources.
 Such nebulae are usually associated with the non-thermal emission from a magnetized plasma of relativistic particles fed by an energetic pulsar.
-In current models, the plasma is thought to consist mainly of energetic leptons \citep[see e.g.][]{Gaensler2006} which emit non-thermal radiation over a wide energy range.
-Interacting with magnetic fields, the leptons produce synchrotron radiation up to several keV.
+In current models, the plasma is thought to consist mainly of energetic leptons \citep[see, e.g.,][]{Gaensler2006} which emit non-thermal radiation over a wide energy range.
+Interacting with magnetic fields, the leptons produce synchrotron radiation up to several MeV.
 In addition, low-energy photons, e.g. from the cosmic microwave background (CMB), can be up-scattered by the energetic leptons to very high energies via the Inverse Compton effect.
-Therefore, the emission in X-rays and \mbox{VHE $\gamma$-rays} is tightly linked, emerging from the same lepton population \citep[see, e.g.][]{Gelfand2009}.
-The second largest population of Galactic \vheg\ sources consists of unidentified sources without an unambigious counterpart at other wavelengths \citep[see, e.g.,][]{Aharonian2008}.
+Therefore, the emission in X-rays and \mbox{VHE $\gamma$-rays} is tightly linked, emerging from the same lepton population \citep[see, e.g.,][]{Gelfand2009}.
+The second largest population of Galactic \vheg\ sources consists of unidentified sources without an unambiguous counterpart at other wavelengths \citep{Aharonian2008}.
 However, in many cases an energetic pulsar can be found in the vicinity, suggesting a possible connection between these unidentified objects and pulsar wind nebulae.
 Provided that the rotational period and its first time derivative can be measured, e.g. by radio observations, the spin-down energy loss of the pulsar can be estimated and hence the viability of the pulsar as an energy source of the nebula can be investigated.
 In addition, in the PWN scenario of broad-band emission by energetic leptons a spatial association of the \vheg\ source with an \mbox{X-ray} nebula counterpart is expected.
 There are mainly two issues complicating this identification scheme: In some cases, PWNe are slightly displaced from the pulsar, which may result from an interaction with the supernova remnant reverse shock \citep[see, e.g.,][]{Blondin2001} and from a proper motion of the pulsar, gained from a kick at its birth \citep[e.g.][]{vanderSwaluw2004}.
-Furthermore, in particular for older systems the \mbox{X-ray} emission becomes harder to detect since the energetic leptons injected in earlier epochs have been cooled and, at the same time, the supply of fresh leptons is reduced.
+Furthermore, in particular for older systems the \mbox{X-ray} emission becomes fainter and hence harder to detect since the energetic leptons injected during earlier epochs have been cooled and, at the same time, the supply of fresh leptons is reduced.
 Moreover, the synchrotron emission by the freshly injected leptons is suppressed because the magnetic field strength decreases with time.
-Since the accumulated less energetic leptons can still produce \vheg s via Inverse Compton (IC) scattering, such evolved PWNe have been proposed \citep[e.g.][]{deJager2009} as an explanation of some of the as yet unidentified \vheg\ sources.
+Since the accumulated less energetic leptons can still produce \vheg s via Inverse Compton (IC) scattering, such evolved PWNe have been proposed \citep{deJager2009} as an explanation of some of the as yet unidentified \vheg\ sources.